 Tenancy agreements must comply with the Consumer Rights Act 2015 if they were issued after 1 October 2015 and the Unfair Terms in Consumer Contracts Regulations 1999 if they were issued before then.
-The Office of Fair Trading has produced useful guidance on the types of terms that could be considered unfair.
+Trading Standards is responsible for dealing with complaints about unfair contracts, including tenancy agreements, in Northern Ireland.

 Implied terms and obligations

 If you don't have a tenancy agreement or your agreement is not very detailed the law allows that some terms will be understood to apply to the tenancy.

 Unless the tenancy agreement states otherwise, the tenant will be required to:

 - keep the premises in good condition and repair and

 - give peaceful possession of the premises to the landlord at the end of the lease.

 Unless the tenancy agreement states otherwise, you, as the landlord are required to